 Allen and his co-owners shut down their restaurants and reopened them, albeit in a limited capacity, in a matter of days.
 With the focus on getting the business back on track as quickly as possible, costing analyses for new menu items and tasting notes for staff went by the wayside.

 “Flying by the seat of your pants is not our usual modus operandi but I’ve learnt that, when you’re in a crisis, a quick decision is a good decision,” Allen says.
-“It’s been stressful but I’m really proud of what we’ve been able to do to keep the business operating and our team together.”

-Most business owners try to keep a cash reserve for unexpected expenses but knowing how much to put by can be tricky.
+Most business owners try to keep a cash reserve for unexpected expenses but knowing how much to put away can be tricky.
 Some enterprises aim to have enough to cover their costs for a couple of weeks, others prefer a bigger buffer.

 “Because we had a good track record and our accounts were up to date, it was a straightforward process and our application was approved in just a few days.”

-The business has yet to dip into the funds but expects to do so over the next few months.
-“For us, it’s a back-up,” Dewhurst says.
 “It’s reassuring to know we have access to capital that will put us in the best possible position to rebuild as the economy opens up again.”

 This article is a general overview and should be used as a guide only.
 We recommend that you seek independent professional advice about your specific circumstances before acting.